ericysun/ThinkInk/README.md

 -  **AI/ML:** OpenAI API (GPT-4), custom prompt engineering
 - **Hosting:** Vercel

-To deploy this site yourself, clone repository, add .env file w/ your API key, and you are good to go!

 ## Teacher View for Lesson Creation:
 <img width="1416" alt="Screenshot 2025-05-27 at 10 22 40 PM" src="https://github.com/user-attachments/assets/e74fc243-cccb-437b-904d-f13a8893c750" />

 ## Student View for Lesson Completion:
 <img width="1419" alt="Screenshot 2025-05-27 at 10 22 48 PM" src="https://github.com/user-attachments/assets/5c4ff5a9-fb67-4490-9fd5-48a51c970506" />

+## To Use:
+- To deploy this site yourself, clone the repository, add .env file with your API key, run the site with Live Server, and you are good to go!
+Multiple people can use the site at once and created lessons and progress are synced.